-The 61 Greatest Love Songs to Dedicate to Your Special Someone
+The 83 Greatest Love Songs to Dedicate to Your Special Someone

 Overall, these hits have been added to mix CDs, belted out at weddings and quoted in movies as some of the most romantic gestures of our time.
-From Whitney Houston to Adele, the 61 greatest love songs you can dedicate to your special someone.
+From Whitney Houston to Adele, here are the 83 greatest love songs to dedicate to your special someone.

 3. “At Last” by Etta James (1960)

 Chances are, you’ve heard this song at least once in your lifetime.
 The minute Etta James croons “At last…” you’re swaying to the music and marveling at the iconic singer’s pipes.

-6. “Fly Me to The Moon” by Frank Sinatra (1964)
+6. “Fly Me to the Moon” by Frank Sinatra (1964)

-5. “My Girl” by The Temptations (1965)
+7. “My Girl” by The Temptations (1965)

 This classic R&B track is sending love to a special someone and isn’t shy about letting the whole world know.
 Plus, who doesn’t want sunshine on a cloudy day?

-7. “I Got You Babe” by Sonny and Cher (1965)
+9. “I Got You Babe” by Sonny and Cher (1965)